 The project will pipe water from the new lake 35 miles to a new water treatment plant to be constructed in Leonard.

 - Reservoir dam and intake

-- Water treatment plant (initial 70-140 MGD capacity)
+- Water treatment plant (initial capacity of 70 MGD – million gallons per day)

 - Roadway improvements and bridge

-- Mitigation area
+- Environmental mitigation area

-The recreational amenities provided by the reservoir could generate $166 million of annual economic activity per year in Fannin County through activities such as fishing and boating, as well as new industrial and commercial opportunities.*
+The reservoir will also benefit the Fannin County and the NTMWD service areas by providing stable water supplies that will enable communities to attract and support new businesses and jobs.
+Economic growth will accompany the development and construction of the reservoir with Fannin County projected to see a boost in taxable real estate values by an estimated $316 million.
+Additionally, recreational amenities provided by the reservoir could generate $166 million of annual economic activity per year in Fannin County through activities such as fishing and boating, as well as new industrial and commercial opportunities.*

 *Based on 2015 updated independent analysis by T. Clower and B. Weinstein